GiantMolecularCloud/homemonitor/README.md

 - Make sure that homemonitor and homemonitor.service are executable.
 - Adjust the paths in homemonitor.service to point to your copy of the homemonitor executable and your data/log directory of choice.
 - Also adjust the local IP address to match your network.
-The one used here (192.168.179.41) is just an example!
+The one used here just happened to be the one assigned by my testing router!
 - Copy the service to `/etc/systemd/system/`.
 This requires root!
   `sudo cp homemonitor.service /etc/systemd/system/`
 - Start the service with `sudo systemctl start homemonitor.service`.
 Can be stopped with `sudo systemctl start homemonitor.service`.